 History and description

-Estadio Diego Armando Maradona, then still called Estadio Argentinos Juniors, officially opened on the 27th of April 1940.
+Estadio Diego Armando Maradona, then still called Estadio Argentinos Juniors, officially opened on 27 April 1940.

 Estadio Diego Armando Maradona is located toward the west of the city of Buenos Aires, about 9 kilometres from the city centre (Microcentro) and 5 kilometres south-west from nightlife area Palermo.